 The balance sheet looks pretty sound with a cash pile of nearly £12m and negligible debt.
 Net assets stand at £66m against a market capitalisation of £78m, although around half of the NAV is goodwill and intangibles which as I have opined before are worthless if a company gets into trouble, however unlikely it is in this case.
 If I had a concern it would be that net cash used in operating activities amounted to £6m, although this issue is addressed to an extent in the main body of the report.

-Since the results they have also announced a cooperation agreement with Kongsberg Oil & Gas Technologies which looks a potentially lucrative arrangement for both parties.
+Since the results they have also announced a cooperation agreement with Kongsberg Oil & Gas

 In conclusion, I believe on a balance of all the known facts and not withstanding the vagaries of the oil and gas sector, I am pretty convinced that the company and it's share price has significant short, medium and long term potential, and a look at the long term chart might point towards a price of £4+